helenaferdy/helenaferdy.github.io/_posts/2023-10-16-fortimanager.md

 <br>

-ALternatively, we can configure it later on the CLI with these commands
+Alternatively, we can configure it later on the CLI with these commands

 ![x](/static/2023-10-16-fortimanager/03.png)